 Simple English definitions for legal terms

-Read a random definition: act of petition
+Read a random definition: time loan

 A public express trust is a type of charity that helps the community or has a specific purpose, like education or health.
 The law likes these trusts and gives them special benefits, like not having to follow the rule against keeping things going forever.